 If the above query returns me the result, it means that the database is case-insensitive.
 Please note that by no means do I suggest using this method; I really recommend using the method fn_helpcollations().

-Another interesting suggestion was from Dave Dustin who is SQL Server MVP from New Zealand.
+Another interesting suggestion was from Dave Dustin, who is a SQL Server MVP from New Zealand.
 He has provided the following script:

 Insert your database name in the WHERE clause.
 If the query returns any result, it means the database is case-sensitive.